R3rumCC/HikeTracker22-13/Retrospective/Retrospective-Demo3.md

 - What caused your errors in estimation (if any)?

+Updating the stories to be FAQ requirements took more time than expected and we could not use the entire time budget

 - What lessons did you learn (both positive and negative) in this sprint?

+STo be more weary of flase positives when using SonarCloud.

 - Which improvement goals set in the previous retrospective were you able to achieve?
 - Which ones you were not able to achieve?
 Why?

+We were able to improve the documentation where needed, but we did not have enough time to perform an overhaul of the DB

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+Appoint a member of team as responsible of the db and work on the API response

 > Propose one or two

 - One thing you are proud of as a Team!!

+Even though we did not finish all the stories we committed to, we managed to create a solid foundation for future development